 We therefore reach a 3 meter jump aided with brackets followed by an aided vertical section.
 The difficulties of this passage rather exposed they are reduced to a minimum by the abundant presence of metal crevices and natural holds.
 After a gully we reach one edge that we go up first on its right side then left.

 We are now entering into a new groove supported where in the upper part we meet new metal bracketa.
 Let's start now final section of the aided part of the route.
-Let's face one vertical wall followed by a first traverse.
+Let's face one a vertical wall followed by a first traverse.
 Gradually the traverse widens and we begin a stretch of aided path which rises diagonally until the end of the metal equipment.